mau-network/mau/README.md

 PGP message format is a well [established standard](https://tools.ietf.org/html/rfc4880) that can be used to:

-- Generate a key pair for the user that identify him on the network.
+- Generate a key pair that identifies the user on the network.
 - The key/subkey can be used to sign all content to prevent tampering.
 - Adding someone to the contact list is as simple as getting his public key and adding it to the local trusted keyring.
 - Private content can be encrypted by the user's public key